Civ13/civ13-wiki/wiki/Guide_to_Metallurgy.md

 * Place a pot or a jug inside a **kiln**.
 * Light fire in the kiln and wait until the ore melts.
 * Pour molten metal into a mold of your choosing.
-* Take the mold and click a suitable(1) anvil with it.
+* Take the mold and click a suitable(1) anvil with it(3).
 * Select a metal item to make(2).

 (1): Some metals could only be worked on a more advanced anvil.
 For example, iron items are produced on the iron and steel anvils, not on the stone one.
 See the **[Anvils](#anvils)** section.

 (2): The list of available items depends on the epoch.

+(3): To make other items that are not cast via molds, click the anvil with metal ingots or sheets.

 ## Molds